October 2021 sexual assault on SEPTA train: Responses by authorities

 SEPTA and the Upper Darby Police Department condemned the attack and criticized passengers for their delayed action.
 SEPTA spokesperson Andrew Busch released a statement, saying "There were other people on the train who witnessed this horrific act, and it may have been stopped sooner if a rider called 911."

-In response to allegations that passengers holding up their phones were videorecording the assault, Delaware County District Attorney Jack Stollsteimer refuted the claim, countering that many of the bystanders may not have understood what they were seeing.
+In response to allegations that passengers holding up their phones were videorecording the assault, Delaware County District Attorney Jack Stollsteimer disputed the claim, countering that many of the bystanders may not have understood what they were seeing.
 Stollsteimer also stated that the bystanders would not face prosecution charges, as Pennsylvania does not allow for prosecution of witnesses to a crime, urging them to come forward with information about the case.

 Scholarly analysis

 Several scholars and social workers cited this incident as an example of the bystander effect, with social worker Kelly Erickson offering that witnesses did not "know what to do, and they're maybe afraid that they'll make things worse by intervening.
 Roy Peter Clark of the Poynter Institute compared the SEPTA incident to the Murder of Kitty Genovese, which also saw the press push an overly sensationalized narrative.
 He opined that in the SEPTA case, the narrative painted the surrounding passengers in a bad light, which may have been magnified by inclement weather as well as the COVID-19 pandemic and its effect on the economy and society.
 University of Miami criminologist Alexis Piquero offered several possible explanations of why witnesses failed to intervene, including assuming someone else would step in or fear of retaliation from the perpetrator.

-Elizabeth Jeglic, a psychology professor at the John Jay College of Criminal Justice, stated that the 2021 SEPTA train incident may have been an aberration, claiming that according to modern research on video surveillance, people intervened during 90% of extreme cases.
-She also stated that bystanders would usually act when a crime was more apparent, which may not have been the case.
-Jeglic dismissed the notion of the bystander effect and noted that one of the two passengers who recorded the incident on video provided that video to authorities in an attempt to aid the investigation.
-Jenice Armstrong, a journalist with The Philadelphia Inquirer, argued that passengers may have done more to intervene than what was reported by SEPTA and the police, interviewing Tom Schiliro, one of the officers who apprehended Ngoy.
-Schiliro told Armstrong that some passengers pointed him to the suspect as soon as the train's doors opened.